Harry84/Tech-for-Good-Projects/Narrative Tracker/README.md

 #### Proposal

 We can use Data to measure a society's proneness to radicalisation and instability.
-Also it's degree of Normalisation.
+Also its degree of Normalisation.

 ###### How?